In a first, Trump makes surprise visit to U.S. troops in Iraq

 As president-elect, Trump was drawn to the brawn of the armed forces and stacked his first Cabinet with generals, many of whom have since left his administration.

-Trump has also wanted to end protracted U.S. involvement in overseas conflicts, and to force allies to pay more for the costs that he says fall disproportionately on American taxpayers.
+Trump has also wanted to end protracted U.S. involvement in overseas conflicts, and to force allies to pay more for the costs that he says fall disproportionately on American taxpayers, a point he made again on Wednesday.

-In Iraq, he said countries in the region will have to pick up the burden but he has no plans for a withdrawal from that country.

-“These people are going to have to start doing a lot of their own work and they’re going to have to start paying for it because the United States cannot continue to be the policeman of the world,” Trump told reporters.

-Trump also spoke to troops gathered in a dining hall festooned with holiday decorations and teased soldiers about their favourite football teams.
+Trump spoke to troops gathered in a dining hall festooned with holiday decorations and teased soldiers about their favourite football teams.

 To reporters, he lamented the wear and tear of overseas conflicts.